NASA-AMMOS/slim/continuous-integration/reference-architectures/README.md

 **Ultimately, the CI process benefits all users** with a predictable, controlled and automated mechanism to produce reliable software that is transparent and self-validating.
-This lends itself to tested, reproducible software delivered with the crisp reliability and speed of automated systems.
+This lends itself to tested, reproducible software deliveries with the crisp reliability and speed of automated systems.